svlauer/example-sentences/README.md

 ## Known issues
 ### Beginning an example with [...] or (...)

-Many linguists like to start their examples with a description of the context, enclosed in square brackets [...] or, more rarely, parenthes (...).
+Many linguists (semanticists and pragmaticists in particular) like to start their examples with a description of the context, enclosed in square brackets [...] or, more rarely, parenthes (...).
 This is fine, but you have to take extra care if you are using `\item` without any kind of argument (as you also have to do with `enumerate` lists).

 The problem is that, in the following,
 `[This is a description of the context]` will be interpreted as the